S-Lowes/Code-Institute-MS3/TESTING.md

         1. This can be done through the navbar and filling in the dynamic form.
         1. The users multiple recipes can be found in 'My Recipes' Tab.
     - I may also be searching through other users recipes to find inspiration or a recipe to cook.
-        1. This is lacking, but the search functionality will help as well as all the users recipes being displayed also.
+        1. This is lacking, but the search functionality will help as well as all other users recipes being displayed.

 ## Responsive Website View